JYU-DI/timsync/example/test_basic.md

 This is docid of another document: {{ site.doc.hello2.doc_id }}
 This is path of another document: {{ site.doc.hello2.path }}

+This is a variable captured from another document: {{ site.doc.hello2.foo }}

 Base path: {{ site.base_path }}